stacks-network/docs/_core/smart/tutorial-deploy-call.md

 ## Step 1: Accessing the Explorer Sandbox

-Open up the <a href="https://testnet-explorer.blockstack.org/sandbox" target="_blank">Stacks 2.0 Explorer Sandbox view</a>.
+Open up the [Stacks 2.0 Explorer Sandbox view](https://testnet-explorer.blockstack.org/sandbox).
 You will be asked to sign in with a Blockstack account, so you can sign transactions when interacting with the Blockchain.
 Follow the steps on the screen to complete the process.

 Once completed, you will see the Sandbox screen and a confirmation, indicating you were provided with a new STX address for testing purposes.